 I earned my Bachelor of Fine Arts in Ceramics and my Master of Arts in Clinical Mental Health Counseling: Art Therapy from Lesley University.
 My many years of direct community work in the arts inform my work as an art therapist.
 My passion for art as a healing modality is my motivation for working with clients.

 I am a member of the American Art Therapy Association, as well as a member and Membership Chair on the Board of the Art Therapy Association of Vermont.

 After you reach out, we will talk together over the phone for a free 15 minute consultation to see if we have a good fit for art therapy together.
 If not, I am happy to refer you out to other qualified therapists in the area who might be able to serve you.

 Is art therapy covered by insurance?
 YES.
-I accept most insurance payments with a possible co-pay.
-Contacting your insurance company directly beforehand is recommended.
-If you prefer to pay out-of-pocket, I offer out-of-pocket service for a 60 minute session for $120.
+I accept Vermont Medicaid and Vermont BC/BS with a possible co-pay.
+Contacting your insurance company directly beforehand to see if mental health services are covered is recommended.
+If you prefer to pay out-of-pocket, I offer out-of-pocket service for a 60 minute session for $110.
 I accept cash, credit cards, and local checks.
-I have a no-show fee of $75.
-I am unable to offer a sliding scale.
+I have a late cancellation (less than 24 hours) and no-show fee of $110.
+I am able to offer a sliding scale upon request and need.
 Payments and copayments are due at time of service.